 - Obtained Restraining Order against client's former employee after threats of workplace violence.

-- Successfully obtained dismissal of ADA Title II violations brought by restaurant patron.
+- Successfully obtained dismissal of ADA Title III violations brought by restaurant patron.

 - First-chaired litigation asserting civil theft charges against employee engaged in fraud and embezzlement.